UPDATED JANUARY 2021

 Employers will have the option to bring furloughed employees back to work on a part time basis (flexible furlough) or furlough them full-time.
 The employer will only be asked to cover National Insurance and employers pension contributions which, for the average claim, accounts for just 5% of total employment costs.
 This will be reviewed by the government in January to see if they believe economic conditions warrant asking employers to increase contributions to the cost of the scheme.

 The Job Support Scheme, which was scheduled to begin on Sunday 1st November, has been postponed until the furlough scheme ends.
 Additionally, the Job Retention Bonus that had been announced as being paid in February will now not be going ahead.
 The government said it will "redeploy a retention incentive at the appropriate time".

-The CJRS is being extended until 31 March 2021.
+The CJRS is being extended until the end of April 2021.
 During this period, the grant will mirror the amounts which were available under the CJRS in August 2020.